Is this your child's symptom?

 - Acts or talks confused

 Call Doctor or Seek Care Now

-- Trouble breathing not gone after cleaning out the nose
+- Trouble breathing, but not severe.
+Exception: gone after cleaning out the nose.

 - Redness or swelling on the cheek, forehead or around the eye

 - Severe pain and not better after using care advice

 - Weak immune system.
 Examples are: sickle cell disease, HIV, cancer, organ transplant, taking oral steroids.